-- a.
-Except as otherwise provided by this Section IV-A-2, the phased development application must be reviewed in conformity with Sections I through Section IV of these regulations.
-In addition, each phase of the phased development must be reviewed as provided below in Subsection (c). - b.
-The governing body may approve phased developments that extend beyond the time limits set forth in these regulations in Subsection IV-A-2 (c)(ii) but all phases of the phased development must be submitted for review and approved, conditionally approved, or denied within 20 years of the date the overall phased development preliminary plat is approved by the governing body. - c.
-Prior to the commencement of each phase, the subdivider shall provide written notice to the governing body.
-The governing body shall hold a public hearing pursuant to Section I-F (of these regulations) within 30 working days after receipt of the written notice from the subdivider. - i.
-After the hearing, the governing body shall determine whether any changed primary criteria impacts, or new information exist that create new potentially significant adverse impacts for the phase or phases.
-Notwithstanding the provisions of Section II-A, the governing body shall issue supplemental written findings of fact within 20 working days of the hearing and may impose necessary, additional conditions to minimize potentially significant adverse impacts identified in the review of each phase of the development for changed primary criteria impacts or new information.
+- A. Except as otherwise provided by this Section, the phased development application must be reviewed in conformity with Sections 1 through Section 4 of these regulations.
+In addition, each phase of the phased development must be reviewed as provided below in Subsection (C). - B. The governing body may approve phased developments that extend beyond the time limits set forth in these regulations in Subsection 4(a)(ii)(C)(2) but all phases of the phased development must be submitted for review and approved, conditionally approved, or denied within twenty (20) years of the date the overall phased development preliminary plat is approved by the governing body. - C. Prior to the commencement of each phase, the subdivider shall provide written notice to the governing body.
+The governing body shall hold a public hearing pursuant to Section 1(f) of these regulations within thirty (30) working days after receipt of the written notice from the subdivider. - I. After the hearing, the governing body shall determine whether any changed primary criteria impacts, or new information exist that create new potentially significant adverse impacts for the phase or phases.
+Notwithstanding the provisions of Section 2(a), the governing body shall issue supplemental written findings of fact within twenty (20) working days of the hearing and may impose necessary, additional conditions to minimize potentially significant adverse impacts identified in the review of each phase of the development for changed primary criteria impacts or new information.

-- ii.
-Any additional conditions must be met before final plat approval for each phase and the approval in accordance with Section II-B is in force for not more than 3 calendar years or less than 1 calendar year within the maximum time frame provided above in Subsection (b). - d.
-The governing body may impose a reasonable periodic fee for the review under Subsection (c), above, of the phases in the phased development. - e.
-Modifications to an approved phasing development plan prior to final plat approval shall be reviewed according to the procedures in Section II-A-5.
+- II.
+Any additional conditions must be met before final plat approval for each phase and the approval in accordance with Section 2(b) is in force for not more than three (3) calendar years or less than one (1) calendar year within the maximum time frame provided above in Subsection (B). - D. The governing body may impose a reasonable periodic fee for the review under Subsection (C), above, of the phases in the phased development. - E. Modifications to an approved phasing development plan prior to final plat approval shall be reviewed according to the procedures in Section 2(a)(v).

-IV-A-3.
-Time Period for Approval, Conditional Approval, or Denial a.
-Governing Body Review
+4(a)(iii).
+Time Period for Approval, Conditional Approval, or Denial

+A. Governing Body Review

-Within 60 working days, or 80 working days for proposals containing 50 or more lots, the governing body shall approve, conditionally approve, or deny the proposed subdivision according to Section IV-A-8 of these regulations, unless the subdivider and the subdivision administrator agree to an extension or suspension of the review period, or a subsequent public hearing is held pursuant to Section IV-A-7 of these regulations.
-The review period of 60 or 80 working days begins the day after the subdivision administrator notifies the subdivider or the subdivider's agent in writing that the subdivision application is sufficient for review.
+Within sixty (60) working days, or eighty (80) working days for proposals containing fifty (50) or more lots, the governing body shall approve, conditionally approve, or deny the proposed subdivision according to Section 4(a)(viii) of these regulations, unless the subdivider and the subdivision administrator agree to an extension or suspension of the review period, or a subsequent public hearing is held pursuant to Section 4(a)(vii) of these regulations.
+The review period of sixty (60) or eighty (80) working days begins the day after the subdivision administrator notifies the subdivider or the subdivider's agent in writing that the subdivision application is sufficient for review.

-b.
-Public Agency and Utility Review
+B. Public Agency and Utility Review

-Review and comment by public agencies or utilities may not delay the governing body's action on the subdivision application beyond the 60- or 80-working day review period.
+Review and comment by public agencies or utilities may not delay the governing body's action on the subdivision application beyond the sixty (60) or eighty (80) working day review period.
 The governing body will make these comments available to the subdivider and to the public upon request.
 If, during the review of the application, the subdivision administrator or the planning board contacts a public utility, agency, or other entity that was not included on the list provided during the pre-application meeting, the subdivision administrator shall notify the subdivider of the contact and the timeframe for response.

-IV-A-4.
+4(a)(iv).
 Amended Applications Prior to Public Hearing